Fill out the FAFSA

 The financial aid you are awarded may not cover all of your direct costs.
 In that event, a balance will be due.
 Here are a few suggestions to help fund the remaining balance.

-An effective way to reduce student loan borrowing is to access as many scholarships as possible.
+So, an effective way to reduce student loan borrowing is to access as many scholarships as possible.
 We strongly urge you to diligently research available scholarships and to take advantage of as many as you can every year you are in school.
 Great resources for finding scholarships include guidance counselors, parents’ employers, local organizations and banks.
-Also, we've developed a comprehensive list of the best scholarship search engines and tools on our Money Matters page.
+Also, we've developed a Scholarship Search Tool as well as a comprehensive list of the best scholarship search engines and tools on our Money Matters page.

 If you have a plan in place to help pay for college, we recommend you use those funds to pay off any balance.
 Past earnings are monies saved or received that are already on hand.
 This can be a college savings plan, trust account, investment dividends, etc.